 In the past, land managers have used water-control structures to enhance wetlands for waterfowl habitat and invoke a positive response of native vegetation while discouraging invasive species.
-In this era of ESA listed salmon in the Pacific Northwest, these land managers must use a multi-species management approach and consider the fate of juvenile salmon that may venture into a wetland whose water levels are partially controlled by structures.
+In this era of Endangered Species Act listed salmon in the Pacific Northwest, these land managers must manage for the multitude of species that use the habitat under their stewardship and consider the fate of juvenile salmon that may venture into a wetland whose water levels are partially controlled by structures.

 Structures can enhance habitat restoration in that they can be used to mimic the historic hydrologic regime in terms of duration that water is on the floodplain wetlands and the rate that water recedes from these seasonal wetlands after spring runoff.
-Native biota are adapted to predictable, seasonal hydrologic cycles and the seasonally available, highly productive, off-channel habitat in the river floodplain.
+Native biota is adapted to predictable, seasonal hydrologic cycles and the seasonally available, highly productive, off-channel habitat in the river floodplain.
 Historically, there was greater connectivity of these floodplain wetlands in the upper Columbia River estuary with the river.
 The goal of using water-control structures is to stabilize the disrupted hydrology using the natural flow regime as a template.